fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

     - Set: String, Number, Binary
 - Primary Key
   - Option 1: Partition Key (Use to distribute data).
 Similar to SQL tables
-  - Option 2: Partition Key + Sort Key (Combiation must be unique)
+  - Option 2: Partition Key + Sort Key (Combination must be unique)
 - Provisioned Throughput (Capacity Units)
   - Can be exceeded using "burst credit"
   - If "burst credit" is empty, you'll get error __ProvisionedThroughputException__